stuartleeks/stuartleeks.com/content/posts/wsl-github-cli-windows-notifications-part-2/index.md

 In the [last post]({{< relref wsl-github-cli-windows-notifications-part-1.md >}}) we saw how to create a drop-in replacement for `notify-send`.
 This allowed us to take a script that used `notify-send` and run it without modification.
 In this post, we'll take a look at how we can update that script to take better advantage of Windows notifications.

-At the end of the last post, the notification was fairly generic as shown below:
+At the end of that post, the notification was fairly generic as shown below:

 ![Notification with WSL Distro as category and "Run finished" as text](./notification-previous.png)